-- If using a granny smith apple instead of the green mango, rub half the lemon over the apple pieces to prevent browning.
+- If using a granny smith apple instead of the green mango, rub the juice of half the lemon over the apple pieces to prevent browning.

-- If, like me, you are not a big fan of raw onions, place the chopped onions in a small bowl and cover with cider vinegar and like marinate for at least 15 minutes or more.
+- If you are not a big fan of raw onions, place the chopped onions in a small bowl and cover with cider vinegar and marinate for at least 15 minutes or more.
 Alternatively, you could use scallions instead.

-- This Goldfish chaat is not a dish that you can make and leave out for hours.
+- This is not a dish that you can make and leave out for hours.
 The crackers and sev will go soggy if not eaten pretty quickly.